i5hi/cypherpost/README.md

 BIP39 key generation & BIP32 key derivation is used for portable end-to-end encryption; to allow users to recover their accounts on any device without the need to maintain a master device holding a non-human readable master key.

+### Actualization

+The aim of this project is to facilitate such a scenario:

+- You wish to buy/sell bitcoin (or anything else?).
+- You cypherpost an ad.
+- Someone from your trusted network contacts you within minutes ready to fulfil your order.

 ![cypherpost](design/assets/owl.png)

 ## Run on localhost